 For about a decade now I’ve had a personal interest in the technologies surrounding “smart grid” and distributed generation (DG) of electric power, specifically:

 This started as a personal interest, but in recent years I have come to believe that the most exciting challenges for engineering are in the energy sector, and I want to be part of meeting those challenges.

 To that end, I am now looking to transition to an engineering position in this sector.
 In the Energy and Power Technologies section I have detailed the technologies and jargon that I’m already familiar with, to illustrate that I’m not exactly new to all this.

 I have two engineering degrees from Georgia Tech, so I have the expected literacy in engineering, mathematics, chemistry and physics.
 Please see the Engineering Background and Science Fundamentals page for more.

-I do have 20+ years of experience, in both small companies and large ones, building new systems, streamlining operations, generally getting stuff done.
+I have 20+ years of engineering experience, in both small companies and large ones, building new systems, streamlining operations, generally getting stuff done.

 If you are working in this sector, in the Atlanta area, and have a need for a very good engineer to join your small team, please do reach out to me.
 I’m particularly willing to take on some risk, e.g. the kind of risk inherent in working for a startup or small, rapidly growing company.

-Chris C., 21-Aug-2016
+Chris C., 06-Sep-2016